Mercosur: Languages

 According to an article in the New York Times, Portuguese, Spanish and Guarani are the three official languages of the Mercosur, as they are the official languages of the five full members – Portuguese is the official language of Brazil, Spanish is the official language of all other full member countries, and Guarani is the co-official language of Paraguay and Argentina's province of Corrientes.
 Guarani is the most commonly spoken language in Paraguay.
 However, the official languages of its constituent states are not necessarily the official languages of the Mercosur organisation itself, which only recognizes Portuguese and Spanish as working languages, and Guarani only as a recognised language.

 That Guarani is an official language there has been described as a common fallacy.
 Mercosur does not provide all, or even most, services in Guaraní.
 The official website is in Spanish, Portuguese and English, and almost all official summits are only held in Spanish and Portuguese.
 Important documents, such as legislation, are translated into Portuguese and Spanish.

-Currently, among the full members, Portuguese is the most spoken language, with over 214 million native speakers as of 2021, while Spanish accounts for 83 million speakers approximately.
+Among the full members, Portuguese is the most spoken language, with over 214 million native speakers as of 2021, while Spanish accounts for 83 million speakers approximately.
 Even though language policy is the responsibility of member states, Mercosur institutions promote multilingualism among its citizens, and while Brazil has enforced Spanish as a foreign language to be taught at school, Argentina and Venezuela have done so with Portuguese.